5 Call Center Staffing Model Examples

 Needing to establish a new facility without disrupting current operations.

 Employee ownership can also be flexible.
 Whereas in most outsourcing arrangements, the call center vendor is responsible for the employees and in most in-house situations, your company provides all the necessary oversight, there are hybrid options available.
 However, it is possible to use an outsourcer to staff some or all of your employees.
-Typically the existing employees would be assimilated into other areas or your operation, or they would apply to become an employee of The possibilities for ownership in your call center staffing model are many.
-Feel free to discuss the pros and cons with the contact center staffing experts at GCS.
+Typically the existing employees would be assimilated into other areas or your operation.
+The possibilities for ownership in your call center staffing model are many.
+Feel free to discuss the pros and cons with the contact center staffing experts at GCS and check out this video discussing our model for staffing management.

 Choosing Center Location